 "Really, I would love to have gotten an'O'," Hermione said as they walked to the Great hall for lunch.

+Ron was studying the floor as though it was the most interesting thing since chocolate lime ice cream.
 When neither Tempest nor Ron answered (Tempest not really listening) Hermione continued.
 "But at this rate I don't really expect the top grade, and it's not like he's marking to OWL standard, but a pass is encouraging at this stage, wouldn't you say?"